How to Surrender to Uncertainty

 Surrender is a positive, healthy state.
 Being a surrendered person does not mean one is beaten down and so hopeless he or she has "given up."
 It's quite the contrary.
 Surrender is a state of living in the flow, trusting what is, and being open to serendipity and surprises.

-As I write in The Ecstasy of Surrender, adopting the behaviors and habits of surrendered people helps us improve our relationships, feel love and gratitude, get healthier, give up destructive people and behavior patterns, and become more successful and influential in our lives and careers.
+As I write in The Ecstasy of Surrender, adopting the behaviours and habits of surrendered people helps us improve our relationships, feel love and gratitude, get healthier, give up destructive people and behaviour patterns, and become more successful and influential in our lives and careers.
 And that's just the tip of the iceberg as far as benefits go.

 In my medical practice, I've identified specific habits of surrendered people that dramatically enhance their health and allow them to excel in many aspects of their lives.
 Here are seven of them:

 Surrendered people enjoy life, relish their personal development, and value their friends.
-They may have an exceptionally good career and be wealthy, but they are more concerned with meaning and fulfillment.
-The drive to acquire money and power is a behavior that drains people of their passion and emotional connection to others.
+They may have an exceptionally good career and be wealthy, but they are more concerned with meaning and fulfilment.
+The drive to acquire money and power is a behaviour that drains people of their passion and emotional connection to others.